 - Start Slowly- Pick one activity that you would like to perform, i.e., walking.
 Identify your baseline for what you can comfortably achieve, like walking five minutes on a flat surface, then nudge it each day, i.e., add one minute or increase the pace slightly.
 Be patient.

 - Refocus- It’s natural to focus on discomfort, but next time you sense irritation, consciously refocus your attention to another healthy part of your body. i.e., if your back hurts while walking, sing a song in your head.
-Your brain can be distracted based upon where you place your attention.
+Your brain can be distracted based on where you place your attention.

 - Continually Refuel Your Brain- Choose a healthy diet with plenty of water, and strive for 7-9 hours of quality sleep each night.